OliveraSofia/TestApplyDigital/README.md

     Test Cases can be found in: cypress\e2e\ApplyDigitalspec.cy.js To respect the order of the required steps, only 2 test cases were created:

-    Test Case 1: Create an acount and place an order
+    Test Case 1: Create an account and place an order
         Steps:
             1. Enter the website and scroll down about halfway down the page.
             2. Chose a product and click on “View product” under the picture of the product.